All cases

 4

 Governance & optimization.
-New data models, lineage tracking, and access controls were established in Unity Catalog to align with compliance standards and ensure data trust.
+New data models, lineage tracking, and access controls were established in Unity Catalog to align with compliance standards and establish data trust across teams.

 5